Tell Me You Love Me (song)

 "Tell Me You Love Me" is a song recorded by American singer Demi Lovato.
 It was written by Kirby Lauryen, Stint and John Hill, with production handled by the latter two.
 The track was initially released through Hollywood, Island and Safehouse Records on August 24, 2017, as the first promotional single from Lovato's sixth studio album of the same name (2017).
 It was released as the second and final single from the album on November 14, 2017.
 Lyrically, the song uses relationship metaphors to reference theme of self-respect.

 "Tell Me You Love Me" received acclaim from music critics, who praised its production and Lovato's vocals.
 The song impacted hot adult contemporary radios on January 22, 2018.
 Commercially, the song reached the top 40 in Canada and the top 20 in Panama.
+In 2023, the song was re-recorded for her first remix album Revamped.

 Production

 "Tell Me You Love Me" was written by Kirby Lauryen, Stint and John Hill for Lovato's sixth studio album of the same name.
 It was produced by Stint and Hill.
 Both producers performed the instruments for the song, including bass, drums, guitar, horn, and piano.
 Mitch Allan also served as its vocal producer, with Scott Robinson contributing as the additional vocal producer.
 The song features backing vocals by Lauryen.
 It was recorded and edited with guidance by Rob Cohen at Rodeo Recordings, located in Santa Monica, California and Venice Way Studios in North Vancouver, Canada.
 Lovato recorded the vocals for the song with guidance by Zeke Mishanec at Jungle City Studios in New York City.
 The song was engineered for mix by John Hanes, and eventually mixed by Serban Ghenea.
 It was finally mastered by Chris Gehringer and Will Quinnell.

 During the album pop-up exhibition in New York City, Lovato revealed that the song was "really stuck" with her when she heard it for the first time.
 She explained, "At the time I was going through a breakup.
 It's about the vulnerability of coming out of a very serious relationship and having a tough time with it.
 It also at the same time calls out a big misconception with the line, 'You ain't nobody 'til you got somebody,' which again comes from that vulnerability with mixed emotions."
 In an interview with the BBC, Lovato named "Tell Me You Love Me" as her favorite track on the album, later explaining that "It said exactly what I was wanting to tell that person.
 I wanted to hear them tell me that they loved me."